mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - Parent navigates to a particular part of the code for child to alter design
 - Child takes on challenge of making smaller changes once the core game mechanic code has been added.

-#### Interaction of GDPs and designing for others as a method

-As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.

-This helps a focus on change that others will observe and thus help participants to design for others.

-As explored, Playtesing as a regular practice is another way to shift learners into a perspective designing for others.

-I found many examples of pair partners and peers nudging others into imagining others user experience to suggest game design alterations of additions.

-Some examples: (should be many)

-Pull on examples of learners imagining the experience of others.
- - Th - in session 2019-03-11  - comments on wanting students to be frustrated when playing it, it's fun - then the final level being a secret fun experience playing against the norms of platform game design, thus illiciting surprise.
- - Another example -

-##### Discussion of designing for others - move to discussion?

-This fits into our design cycle, as our first stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.

-The use of GDP as a unit of activity may help encourage regular self testing and playtesting.
-NOTE - ANY EVIDENCE FOR THIS BASED ON INTENTIONAL DESIGN OR IS THIS JUST AN OBSERVATION OF ORGANIC BEHAVIOUR?

-Designing for others - as a key perspective in constructionism.
-Note: What added insights or tips for practitioners can I bring here?

-Value of design as a process, to see surrounding world as a designed experience, Latour.

 ## GDPs and Participatory Appropriation